Early to Mid Primary Australian Curriculum Aligned Physical Kit + Digital Download

 What types of stories does the program cover?

-Story Talk 2 supports several types of topic-centred stories: personal stories that grow from life experiences, retellings of familiar stories or events, traditional stories such as folk tales and fairy stories, and imaginative stories where children rely on their own creativity to create original narratives.
+Story Talk 2 supports several types of topic-centred stories: personal stories that grow from life experiences, retellings of familiar stories or events, traditional stories such as folk tales and fairy stories, and imaginative stories where students rely on their own creativity to create original narratives.
 The kit provides character images, setting images and story trigger images to spark ideas across all story types.

 Yes.
-Story Talk 2 is widely used by speech pathologists working with children who have developmental language disorder, narrative difficulties or other communication needs.
+Story Talk 2 is widely used by speech pathologists working with students who have developmental language disorder, narrative difficulties or other communication needs.
 The visual, hands-on approach makes abstract story structure concepts concrete and accessible.
 The Stein and Glenn hierarchy within the program helps clinicians track progress from isolated descriptions through to complete story episodes.

 Related resources